Finding the best rowing machine can be difficult.

 There are lots of different options and you can easily make the wrong decision.
 If you end up with a machine that does not suit your needs, you are more likely to use it less and it will more than likely end up on the scrap heap very quickly.

-However, the right rower can become a cornerstone of your workout routine.
+However, boasting so many great benefits, the right rower can become a cornerstone of your workout routine.

 If you keep reading, I will guide you through 3 simple steps to guarantee that you find the perfect rowing machine for you.
 The steps below are designed to help people buying a machine for the first time but there are lots of tips and info for prospective and experienced rowers alike.